helenhelu/RelativeValuationWithMachineLearning/README.md

 ## Suggested background

-You will need to be comfortable in Stata and Python, and familiar with machine learning (especially LightGBM and SHAP), experienced working with Compustat and CRSP data, have a reasonable background in accounting/finance/economics and some basic linear algebra.
-Or you should be a team that covers all these bases.
+Ideally you will be comfortable in Stata and Python, familiar with machine learning (especially LightGBM and SHAP), experienced working with Compustat and CRSP data, have a reasonable background in accounting/finance/economics and some basic linear algebra.

 ## Source data for running the code